simbli/seacharts/README.md

 ```
 Note that all `ENC` settings parameters may be set and modified directly in
-`data/config.ini`, wherein user settings are saved alongside the project
-defaults.
+`seacharts/config.yaml`, which are validated by the `seacharts/config_schema.yaml` using `cerberus`.
 Parameters passed to `ENC` overrides the defaults of the
 configuration file.
 See the documentation of the `ENC` input parameters for
 descriptions of all available configuration settings.